 Please discuss it with the Service Manager who will do all they can to help you.

-Find a full copy of our complaints procedure on the Northamptonshire County Council website.
+Find a full copy of our complaint procedures below:

-The Northamptonshire's Information, Advice and Support Service website does not capture or store any personal information, other than that you submit using our contact form.
-The data captured by this forms is only used for the purposes for which it is submitted and is not shared with any third party.
+The Northamptonshire's Information, Advice and Support Service website does not capture or store any personal information, other than what is submitted using our contact form.
+The data captured by this form is used for the purposes for which it is submitted only, and is not shared with any third party.

-It is possible to set your browser to warn you before accepting cookies from our website.
-Additionally you can switch off all cookies within your browser.
+It is possible to set your browser to warn you before accepting cookies from our website, or you can switch off cookies within your browser.